-- This advanced cooking and baking course, for the cooking enthusiast, will expand your skills and help you prepare food with professional results that looks and tastes great. - Focus is on developing advanced skills and techniques to take your cooking and baking abilities to the next level. - Prepare specialty breads, pasta, appetizers, soups, stock, salads, salad dressings, entrees, full course meals, desserts, and develop professional decorating skills. - Learn how to improvise, substitute ingredients and create your own recipes. - You will improve your efficiency in the kitchen and expand your abilities to create a quality meal with a style that will impress any guest.
+- This advanced cooking and baking course, for the cooking enthusiast, will expand your skills and help you prepare food with professional results that looks and tastes great. - Focus is on developing advanced skills and techniques to take your cooking and baking abilities to the next level. - Prepare specialty breads, pasta, appetizers, soups, stock, salads, salad dressings, entrees, full course meals, desserts, and develop professional decorating skills. - Learn how to improvise, substitute ingredients and create your own recipes. - You will improve your efficiency in the kitchen and expand your abilities to create a quality meal with a style that will impress any guest. - Explore Fusion Cuisine as part of the final project in Food Studies 12, where you will have the opportunity to blend the ingredients of different culinary traditions into one unique dish.

-CULINARY ARTS (CA) OVERVIEW
+CULINARY ARTS OVERVIEW

 Students enrolled in Culinary Arts take the BC Food Safe Level 1 course before their introduction to our professional teaching kitchen.
 Students learn basic cooking and baking principles, knife and equipment skills.
-Students enrolled in the program assist in the daily production of food for a student body and staff, of over 1000 persons.
-This program is very much a hands-on, work orientated class, ideally suited to a variety of learning styles and abilities.
+Students enrolled in the program assist in the daily production of food for a student body and staff, of over 1400 persons.
+This program is very much a hands-on, work-orientated class, ideally suited to a variety of learning styles and abilities.